esaude/esaude-emr-poc/test/e2eTests/README.md

 });
 ```

 As you can see, it is simple to create new test scenarios and easy to read the code that defines the test.
 Underneath the covers, CodeceptJS sends its commands, such as `I.amOnPage('/');`, to a separate test engine that runs the command in the browser.
 We are using [Puppeteer](https://github.com/GoogleChrome/puppeteer) as the underlying test engine because it is popular, comes with Chrome installed and is maintained by Google.
-There are several alternatives we have discussed using, including [Protractor](https://www.protractortest.org/#/), that we can swap out at any time.
+There are several alternatives we have discussed, including [Protractor](https://www.protractortest.org/#/), that we can swap in if we so choose.

 #### E2E Tests
+E2E tests use CodeceptJS's APIs to run scenarios against the POC.
+Because each pages is unique, but many pages share elements, like the header bar, we created an extendable architecture that encapsulates test logic in an easy to use, structured form.
+This architecture consists of pages, components and data.

+A `Page` is a class with a set of functions and properties that make it easy to interact with a page on the POC.
+All `Page`s are in the [pages](pages) folder.

+A `Component` is a set of functions and properties that make it easy to interact with a component, like the header bar or patient search bar.
+All `Component`s are in the [components](pages/components) folder.

+[data.js](data.js) contains a collection of shared data, such as data about different users, patients, providers and programs, that's used across all scenarios.